LeopoldM/LeopoldM.github.io/_pages/about.md

 ------

-I am currently an economics PhD student at the University of Paris Dauphine - PSL in Paris, planning to graduate in 2022.
+I am currently an economics PhD student at the University of Paris Dauphine - PSL in Paris, planning to graduate in 2023.

 My research interests include Microeconomic Theory applied to the electricity sector, with a deep interest lying both in Market Design and Industrial Organisation, with also a broad view on Mechanism Design, Decision Theory, Political Economy and Regulatory economics.

 ------

-I mainly work on Investment Decisions and on the design of Capacity Markets, so that we have enough investment to produce electricity when needed and at the lowest cost.
+I mainly work on

+- Investment Decisions and their relation with subsequent markets.
+- The design of Capacity Markets where producers can sell their investment avability in advance.

 You can find my works here [here](http://leopoldmonjoie.com/publications/)

    <!--more-->